domfarolino/algorithms/src/algorithm_practice/Datastructure_Algorithms/Graph/cutTheTree/README.md

 Then we can simply compute the difference between the two trees (`a - b`, and `b`).
 We'll compute the absolute value of `(a - b) - b` for each node and take the minimum of all computations.
 When we visit each node though, computing `a` and `b` from scratch each time lends itself to a trivial O(n<sup>2</sup>) solution.
-We can compute `a` up-front, eliminating that O(n) cost right away, but computing `b` each time is still O(n) itself, and keeps our overall complexity O(n<sup>2</sup>).
-We can actually preprocess the entire tree up-front too, computing each subtree sum in O(n) time.
+We can compute `a` upfront, eliminating that O(n) cost right away, but computing `b` each time is still O(n) itself, and keeps our overall complexity O(n<sup>2</sup>).

+We can actually preprocess the entire tree upfront too, computing each subtree sum in a DFS-manner for a one-time O(n) cost.
 We can store that information in each tree node (even overwriting the node's original value if we want), so that we have `a` and `b` pre-computed for us at every node.
-Now, we simply perform a single DFS traversal of the tree in O(n) time, and for each node do our O(1) math operations, and continue!
+Now, we simply perform a single DFS traversal of the tree, and for each node do our O(1) math operations, and return the minimum value.

 ## Complexity analysis
 Let "n" be the number of nodes in our tree/graph.